Jaime Figueroa - Class of 2010

 As compelling as his story is, Figueroa’s odyssey is not unique.
 In fact, MiraCosta College provides an open door to higher education for all, ensuring that any student with desire and drive can attend college.
 Walk around MiraCosta College’s three campuses and you can find scores of students from backgrounds similar to Figueroa’s.
 They’re learning with thousands of others who have myriad family histories, on their way to earning degrees that will firmly ensconce them into productive lives and well-paying careers.

-“Like others who attend MiraCosta College who were never considered ‘college material’, Jimmy’s story is testimony to the power of resilience, self-determination, and hope,” said MiraCosta College President Francisco Rodriguez.
+“Like others who attend MiraCosta College who were never considered ‘college material’, Jimmy’s story is testimony to the power of resilience, self-determination, and hope,” said Dr. Francisco Rodriguez, chancellor of the Los Angeles Community College District.
 “His journey is inspiring and he is a role model for so many young men and women who desire a better future.”